Skip to main content

 • The pin: Place the body strike exactly where you think the price will be at expiration.

-• Liquidity: Only target assets with high volume or liquidity and a tight bid-ask spread.
+• Liquidity: Target assets with high volume and a tight bid-ask spread.

 • 21 to 45 DTE: This allows for smooth time decay (theta) and makes adjustments easier.